Campfire Succotash | Campfire Recipes

 STOVE TOP INSTRUCTIONS:

 - Wash and chop the carrots.
-In a large sauce pan, combine all canned ingredients and carrots, then simmer on medium heat for 25-30 minutes.
+In a large saucepan, melt the butter over medium heat.
+Add all canned ingredients and carrots, then simmer for 25-30 minutes.
 Add the curry, paprika, and season with salt and pepper.
-Garnish with French fried onions as desired.
+Garnish with French fried onions and fresh parsley as desired.
 Enjoy!

 CAMPFIRE INSTRUCTIONS:

 - Wash and chop the carrots.
-Combine all canned ingredients and carrots in a large bowl.
+In a large bowl, melt the butter, then combine with all canned ingredients and carrots.
 Stir everything together and add the curry and paprika.
-Scoop the succotash into the center of a 18×18 sheet of foil.
+Scoop the succotash into the center of an 18×18 sheet of foil.
 Fold the foil tightly around the succotash, then add a second layer of foil to ensure there are no leaks.
 Place foil packets directly into campfire coals.
 Cook 10-15 minutes.
 Season individual packets with salt and pepper, to taste.
-Garnish with French fried onions as desired.
+Garnish with French fried onions and fresh parsley as desired.
 Enjoy!